frankmorgner/vsmartcard/docs/_sources/ccid/README.txt

 .. include:: autotools.txt

-The USB CCID Emulator depends on :program:`libopensc`, which is automatically built from a snapshot of the OpenSC source code and then statically linked.
+The USB CCID Emulator depends on :program:`libopensc`, which is automatically built from a snapshot of the OpenSC_ source code and then statically linked.

+Running the USB CCID Emulator has the following dependencies:

+- Linux Kernel with GadgetFS_
+- OpenSSL_ 1.0.0 or later

 =================